If you apply for permission to enter when you arrive in the UK:

-If you are a national of Australia, Canada, Japan, New Zealand, Singapore, South Korea, the United States of America (B5JSSK), EEA states or Switzerland, you may use ePassport gates to enter the UK.
+If you are a national of an EU country, Australia, Canada, Iceland, Japan, Liechtenstein, New Zealand, Norway, Singapore, South Korea, Switzerland or the USA, you may use ePassport gates to enter the UK.
 In doing so, you will automatically obtain 6 months' permission to enter the UK as a Standard Visitor.

 What will my entry permission look like?